 This article forms part of the Systems Fundamentals knowledge area (KA).
 It provides various perspectives on systems, including definitions, scope, and context.
-The basic definitions in this article are further expanded and discussed in the articles Types of Systems and What is Systems Thinking?.

 This article provides a guide to some of the basic concepts of systems developed by systems science and discusses how these relate to the definitions to be found in systems engineering (SE) literature.
-The concept of an engineered system is introduced as the system context of most relevance to SE.
+The concept of an engineered system is introduced as the system context of critical relevance to SE.